How to Find a Content Marketing Agency to Seriously Grow Your Business

 - It’s easy for SEO and PR firms to claim that they “do” content marketing.

 - A specialized content agency will actually help you save costs on content creation and distribution by using the resources at its disposal.

 - You need to find an agency that has undying focus on business goals, understands your niche and your audience, and can serve your future needs too.

 The foundation of a strong content marketing strategy is quality content.
 You need regular, high-quality content to actually achieve results from your well-thought out strategy.
 It will never happen overnight.
 Or, next month.
 But, consistent, strategic content, created and delivered by skilled content marketers, can transform your business’s potential and open the door to exponential growth – at, on average, 62 percent less than the cost of outbound.

 Mediocre content won’t drive engagement.
 It won’t endear your audience to your brand.
 It’s not going to offer much value to your customers nor can it distinguish your organization from your competitors.
 And, it’s definitely not going to generate noticeable leads or boost your conversion rates.

 Which leads to the number one content problem for businesses and agencies – if your organization doesn’t already have in-house content creators, where does this quality, original, hyper-relevant, value-driven, expertly-crafted content come from?

 For many companies, the answer is to look for a content marketing agency to support their efforts.

-56 percent of B2B content marketers and 62 percent of B2C content marketers outsource at least some of their content creation.
+According to CMI, 56% of B2B content marketers and 62% of B2C content marketers outsource at least some of their content creation.
 By working with an agency (like ours) for content creation, you can leverage the skill, experience and specialized knowledge of content creators for:

 - Blog posts